 How to buy the best washing machine

 Our advice on buying a washing machine would be this: carefully weigh up your budget and needs.
-Families will need a large capacity drum and rapid spin speed for instance.
-Then, once you've done that, go and buy a Miele.
-They're just the best.
+Families with more people in them will need a larger capacity drum and rapid spin speed, for instance.

 In our experience, washing machines are one of those purchases where paying more really is worth it.
 Not only will the machine itself last longer but because pricier models tend to wash clothes both better and more gently, your garms should also look their best for longer.